 How thinking and intellectual abilities are related?

 Thinking is a free flow of thoughts in an unconscious state of mind.
 We often think unconsciously, and sometimes we do it to solve a problem or to decide something.
 However, conscious thinking is our main concern here, which means processing prior information or facts to make it useful.

-Albert Einstein said, “We cannot solve our problems with the same thinking we used when we created them.”
-And thus, we need intellectual skills to deal with comprehension, evaluation, analysis and making use of the knowledge for appropriate decision making.
+Thus, we need intellectual skills to deal with comprehension, evaluation, analysis and making use of the knowledge for appropriate decision making.